ExoIris: fast exoplanet transmission spectroscopy in Python: ExoIris

 \exoiris currently supports three noise modeling options: white noise, GPs with fixed hyperparameters, and GPs with free hyperparameters.
 GPs are implemented using the \texttt{celerite2} package \citep{Foreman-Mackey2023}.

 The white noise model assumes independent, normally distributed uncertainties, scaled by a single multiplicative factor per noise group.
 These uncertainties are provided as an array with the same dimensions as the flux array, containing one value per flux measurement.
-They can be supplied by the data reduction pipeline or estimated during dataset initialization.
+They can be supplied by the data reduction pipeline or estimated during dataset initialization using the utility methods in \exoiris.
 The noise scaling factor is included as a free parameter to account for possible under- or overestimation of the input uncertainties.
 This model is appropriate when the noise is dominated by photon noise and there is minimal time-correlated or systematic variability.
+The log-likelihood is

+where $n_\mathrm{ds}$ is the number of datasets, $n_{\mathrm{p}(j)}$ the number of points in each dataset (the two dimensions are here unrolled to one for simplicity), $s_{\mathrm{g}(j)}$ is the noise multiplier for the noise group assigned to the $j$th dataset, $f_{j,i}$ is the observed flux, $m_{j,i}$ is the model flux, and $\sigma_{j,i}$ is the flux uncertainty.